 • Eclipse’s Plugin Architecture: Eclipse set itself apart with its plugin-based architecture.
 Developers could extend the IDE’s functionality, tailoring it precisely to their needs.
 This extensibility is one reason why Eclipse remains popular today.

-• Dreamweaver’s DHTML: Macromedia Dreamweaver was among the first IDEs that supported Dynamic HTML (DHTML).
-This allowed for more interactive web pages at a time when the web was largely static.
+• Dreamweaver’s DHTML: Macromedia Dreamweaver was among the first IDEs to support Dynamic HTML (DHTML), which allowed for more interactive web pages at a time when the web was largely static.

 • IDE Debuggers: Debuggers in the ’90s IDEs were game-changers.
 Tools like those in Visual Studio and Borland’s suite allowed for real-time debugging, drastically reducing the time taken to find and fix errors.